6 Simple Self Care Rituals

 Next I step into the shower.
 But before I turn the water on I dry skin brush.
 With circular strokes, I gently scrub from the soles of my feet up, and from my hands down, always brushing toward my heart.
 This increases circulation, is deeply invigorating, gets the lymphatics moving and detoxes the skin.
 I got my brush at the Peanut Mill for under $10.

-I have an alarm on my phone that sends me upstairs to get ready for bed, no matter what I’m in the middle of.
+I have an alarm on my phone that reminds to get ready for bed, no matter what I’m in the middle of.
 It gives me an hour to wind down, and ensures I get 8 hours of sleep.
-Once it sounds, I make my way upstairs and get into a warm Epsom Salt bath.
+Once it sounds, I make my way into a warm Epsom Salt bath.
 I put between 1-2 cups of salts in the bath, depending on how sore my muscles are.
 If I just did a yoga ballet barre class, it’ll be 2 cups!

 Once my body temperature is optimal for sleeping from my bath, I get into bed and rub my feet with coconut oil.
 This warms my feet even further and gets even more tension out of them.
 It’s really difficult to get to sleep with cold feet, am I right?